pranavtheway/movie-catalogue/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+The [Movie DB](https://www.themoviedb.org/account/signup) is used here.
+API key is required to be inserted in file "src/modules/movie-browser/movie-browser.service.js" at const MOVIE_DB_API_KEY = '<API_KEY>';

 ## Table of Contents

 - [Folder Structure](#folder-structure)